fromTeal/FromTeal-whitepaper/paper.md

 ## Purpose
 - Throughuot history, there were several special times & places when a confluence of artists or engineers grouped together to create something really great, that didn't just advance our evolution as a species, but also left many generations afterwards with so much joy & appreciation.
 Think of Paris in the time of Dada & Surrealism, London in the time of Russel & Wittgenstein, New York in the time of Warhol & the Velvet Underground or Palo Alto in the time of TCP/IP & Xerox PARC.

-- However, there are many more examples of artists & engineers that didn't know about each other, even though they were working on the same things, so lost the opportunity to cross-polinate each other & create great things together.
+- However, there are many more examples of artists & engineers that didn't know about each other, even though they were working on the same things, so lost the opportunity to cross-polinate one another & create great things together.

 - There are also very little examples of groups that created something great, but were able to encorporate as a business to make a living out of their passion.
 There's just a big gap between a self-organized group of creative people working on a project, and a company with full governance selling its products.